 I requested my proctor; now what happens?

 Once you submit your Proctor Request, an email with a link to the request is sent to the proctor in question.
 The proctor fills out their portion and submits the request for approval.
-An email is then sent to the Virtual Campus for review.
+An email is then sent to the WBUonline for review.

-If you have not received a response from the Virtual Campus regarding your request within two days of submitting it, please contact your proctor to verify they have received the request, filled in their portion, and submitted it for approval.
-If they have not received the request, please call the Virtual Campus office at 806-291-3740 and ask to have the request resent.
+If you have not received a response from the WBUonline regarding your request within two days of submitting it, please contact your proctor to verify they have received the request, filled in their portion, and submitted it for approval.
+If they have not received the request, please call the WBUonline office at 806-291-3740 and ask to have the request resent.

 My proctor was approved; now what happens?